scalameta/mdoc/docs/readme.md

 ### Script semantics

-Mdoc interprets code fences as normal Scala programs instead of as if they're evaluated in the REPL.
+mdoc interprets code fences as normal Scala programs instead of as if they're evaluated in the REPL.
 This behavior is different from tut that interprets statements as if they were typed in a REPL session.
 Using "script semantics" instead of "repl semantics" has both benefits and downsides.